ka1130/just-sudo-it/_posts/2017-04-04-gulp-basics.md

     gulp.watch("src/scss/**/*.scss", ["sass"]);
 });
 {% endhighlight %}<br>
-As you have probably guessed, the first parameter in a source path `**` means I want Gulp to look for all of the files in my scss folder and then get all of the files with the .scss extension).
+As you have probably guessed, the first parameter is a source path ( `**` means I want Gulp to look for all of the files in my scss folder and then get all of the files with the .scss extension).
 The second parameter is an array of tasks for the watcher to keep track of.
 In our case, we only want to watch for “sass”.

 You already know how to run this task: